dd32/td-gh-ex/readme.txt

 Theme URI: https://fasterthemes.com/wordpress-themes/Booster
 Author: FasterThemes
 Author URI: https://fasterthemes.com/
-Description: Booster is a clean minimal and responsive WordPress theme well suited for small businesses like Plumbing, Carpentry, Hair Salons , Individual Consultants and any other creative websites and blogs.
-Developed using Bootstrap 3 that makes it mobile and tablets friendly. social icon integration etc. Booster incorporates latest web standards such as HTML5 and CSS3 and is SEO friendly.
-It has loads of Theme Options to manage home page content, Social media pages etc. Booster is a free WordPress theme with premium functionality and design.
+Description: Booster is a clean minimal and responsive WordPress theme well suited for small businesses like Plumbing, Carpentry, Hair Salons, Individual Consultants and any other creative websites and blogs.
+It's got developed using Bootstrap 3 that makes it mobile and tablets friendly.
+Booster incorporates latest web standards such as HTML5 and CSS3 and is SEO friendly.It has loads of Theme Options to manage home page content, Social media pages etc. Booster is a free WordPress theme with premium functionality and design.

 Tags: Right-sidebar, one-column, two-columns, theme-options, full-width-template, sticky-post, post-formats, featured-images, custom-background, custom-header, custom-menu, editor-style, translation-ready
-version: 2.0.1
+version: 2.1
 License: GNU General Public License v3 or later License URI: http://www.gnu.org/licenses/gpl-3.0.html This theme, like WordPress, is licensed under the FasterThemes.